Identifying and Avoiding GM Sweet Corn Seed in Canada

 Recent years of tests conducted by CBAN and Vigilance OGM have shown little or no GM sweet corn present in Canada.

+However, approximately 80% of grain corn is GM.
 For information on the use of GM corn for grain in Canada, see our report “Where in the World are GM Crops and Foods?”

 To our knowledge, Canadian seed catalogues that service smaller seed buyers (purchasing less than 25,000 seeds) are not currently selling GM sweet corn seeds (if you find GM sweet corn in any catalogues please contact CBAN).